Start9Labs/documentation/site/source/guides/flashing/flashing-firmware.rst

 ===================
 Flashing (Firmware)
 ===================
-This page is for Server Pro / Purism Librem Mini users ONLY.
+This page is for Server Pure / Purism Librem Mini users ONLY.
 This firmware is custom for these devices.

 The source code can be viewed on Purism's `firmware git repo <https://source.puri.sm/firmware/releases/-/tree/master/librem_mini_v2/custom>`_.
 You will need a USB flash drive, formatted FAT32, to flash the firmware to your server.